thesofproject/sof-docs/developer_guides/topology2/topology2.rst

 		}
 	}

-Now, the mixer control object is assigned the name "My Control Volume 5".
+Now, the mixer control object is assigned the name ``My Control Volume 5``.

-1.2.5 Nested Objects
+Nested Objects
-''''''''''''''''''''
+''''''''''''''

 Objects can also be instantiated as child objects within other object instances.
-For example, a switch control can be added to pga widget objects during instantiation as follows:
+For example, a switch control can be added to pga widget objects during instantiation:

 .. code-block:: bash